Howard P. Becker

-Howard Paul Becker (December 9, 1899 – June 8, 1960) was a longtime professor of sociology at the University of Wisconsin–Madison.
+Howard Paul Becker (December 9, 1899 – June 8, 1960) was an American sociologist who was professor of sociology at the University of Wisconsin–Madison.

 Biography

 Becker was born in New York in 1899, the son of Charles Becker, a New York police officer, and Letitia (née Stenson), of Ontario.
 His parents divorced six years after his birth.
 His mother married again, to Becker's brother Paul.
 His father Charles Becker later married twice more.
 He was prosecuted in New York for the 1912 murder of a gambler, found guilty, and executed in 1915.

 Howard P. Becker was brought up by his mother and stepfather in Reno and Winnemucca, Nevada, where he attended local schools.
 He earned his undergraduate degree at Northwestern University, and completed a master's and doctorate in sociology at the University of Chicago.

 Becker became a full professor of sociology at University of Wisconsin-Madison.
 Among his interests was exploring what he called "constructed types" of sacred and secular societies.

 He is perhaps best remembered as the author of the book Man in Reciprocity: Introductory Lectures on Culture, Society and Personality (1956).
 This was an edited series of radio lectures on introductory sociology, a novel approach at the time.
 He was praised for a style described as "urbane, witty, and literate", and also for his interdisciplinary approach drawing from concepts in sociology, social psychology, and anthropology.
 His book was also described as presenting a "coherent view of sociology" in a "vigorous and idiosyncratic manner".

 Among graduate students whom Becker advised was C. Wright Mills, when he was completing his doctoral thesis at Wisconsin-Madison.
 Mills later said that he was not happy with Becker's role in the thesis defense.
 He outright refused to rework his dissertation in lines with criticism from his committee.

 At the time of his death, Becker had just been elected President of the American Sociological Association.
 His presidential address, entitled "Normative Reactions to Normlessness", was delivered by his son, historian Christopher Bennett Becker.

 Becker died on June 8, 1960, of a cerebral thrombosis.